 Enriching college curricula to raise awareness of the role of standards and standardization in science, technology, engineering, and math (STEM), and law, public policy, business, and other related or multi-disciplinary fields.

-The Notice of Federal Funding Opportunity (NOFO) announcing the FY20 Program was released on April 16, 2020; the deadline for proposals was Monday, June 24, 2020.
+The Notice of Federal Funding Opportunity (NOFO) announcing the FY21 Program was released on March 31; the deadline for proposals is June 1, 2021.